 2018 Democratic primary results: Sean Patrick Maloney 100%

-Rep. Sean Patrick Maloney, who has represented New York’s 18th District since 2013, is facing challenges from both a Republican and an independent in 2020.
-Maloney’s challenge from the right comes from Chele Farley, a Republican who ran against US Sen. Kirsten Gillibrand in 2018.
-As the New York GOP’s former city finance chairwoman, she’s unsurprisingly bringing in the bucks, having raised nearly $500,000 in about six months.
-A newcomer to the district, Farley told City & State in a May interview that her campaign is focused on reducing energy costs, lowering taxes and updating infrastructure.
+Democratic Rep. Sean Patrick Maloney has represented New York’s 18th District since 2013, but Republicans see an opportunity to pick up a district that voted for President Donald Trump in 2016.
+Enter Chele Chiavacci Farley, a Republican who ran against U.S. Sen. Kirsten Gillibrand in 2018.
+As the New York GOP’s former city finance chairwoman, she’s putting up decent fundraising numbers, bringing in nearly $700,000 through March 31 – but that’s still $1 million less than Maloney has raised this cycle.
+A newcomer to the district, Farley told City & State in a May 2019 interview that her campaign was focused on reducing energy costs, lowering taxes and updating infrastructure.
 She also said she appreciated President Donald Trump’s support for her 2018 Senate campaign and will be voting for him in 2020.
-Maloney’s independent challenger is Scott Smith, a middle school science teacher who has raised a modest $457 so far.
+Scott Smith, a middle school science teacher, has also filed to run as an independent.

 Congressional District 19

 2018 Democratic primary results: Delgado 22%, Gareth Rhodes 18%, Pat Ryan 18%, Brian Flynn 13%, Jeff Beals 13%, Dave Clegg 11%, Erin Collier 5%

 2018 general election results: Delgado (D) 51%, John Faso (R-incumbent) 46%

 2020 candidates: Delgado (D), Kyle Van De Water (R), Ola Hawatmeh (R),Steve Greenfield (G), Victoria Alexander (L)